H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

   - Bias selection toward strong neighbors rather than simply incrementing an index.
   - Optionally mix a small amount of randomness or “exploration” so the learner does not get stuck in a tight loop.

-This creates a **neighbor-biased random walk** over the topic space: topics that consistently co-occur in RAG/web results or are updated together will develop stronger edges, and the learner will naturally spend more time revisiting and deepening those joint areas of knowledge.
-In Hilbert-space terms, this approximates “moving along” clusters of entangled basis vectors instead of sampling topics independently.
+This creates a **neighbor‑biased random walk** over the topic space: topics that consistently co‑occur in RAG/web results or are updated together will develop stronger edges, and the learner will naturally spend more time revisiting and deepening those joint areas of knowledge.
+In Hilbert‑space terms, this approximates “moving along” clusters of entangled basis vectors instead of sampling topics independently.

 ## 8.6 Interaction with RAG and GeoDB